abhishekchaturvedi-07/nextjs-nodejs-microservice-gcp-stripe-natsserver-npmodule-mongodb-jwt-redis-docker-k8s-clouddply/README.md

 *Extend all the other error classes with the Abstract Class*
 *Catching up all the errors from Middleware - Error Handler*
 *Then integrated with the required service*

+# MongoDB
+*Install Mongoose*
+*Create Mongo DB Instance*
+*Use Docker Default MongoDB Image*
+*Create MongoDb Deply and Serv*
+*Check if Pod started working*
+*Connect to Mongodb in Auth Index file*
+*Wrap the connection with try catch for any sort of connectivity error*
+*Wrap the same with the listener for the traffic if connected successfully*
+*Create Mongoose Model to connect with Mongo DB*